dbashford/mimosa/README.md

  * Growl notifications along with basic console logging.
 If a compile fails, you'll know right away.
  * Automatic CoffeeLinting
  * Automatic JSHinting of compiled code
- * Basic Express skeleton building to put you on the ground running with a new ap
+ * Basic Express skeleton to put you on the ground running with a new app
  * Bundled Express for serving up assets to an existing app
  * Run in development with unminified/non-compressed javascript, turn on prod mode and run with a single javascript file using Require's optimizer
  * Live Reload built in, without the need for a plugin